 Naproxen is a non-steroidal anti-inflammatory drug (NSAID), which can cause more severe side effects in some people.
 These can include an allergic reaction, which could cause hives, trouble breathing or swollen tongue or mouth.

-- Q What are the possible side effects of NSAIDs?
+- Q What are the side effects of Indometacin?

 - Q When are prescription nonsteroidal anti-inflammatory drugs (NSAIDs) used?